Skip to content

 2. No ringing for incoming calls

 You’ve made it into Google Voice.
-So, why aren’t you actually getting alerted when you have incoming calls or SMS messages?
+So, why aren’t you alerted when you have incoming calls or SMS messages?
 A long list of missed calls or voicemails is never a good sign for customer satisfaction.

 Open the app settings to see if you’ve toggled on “Do not disturb” mode (and turn it back off if so).